clojure-emacs/cider/doc/clojurescript.md

 ```

 You can also create a ClojureScript REPL with the command
-`cider-create-sibling-cljs-repl` in cases where you already have a
+`cider-jack-in-sibling-clojurescript` in cases where you already have a
 Clojure REPL running.

 Continue reading for the additional setup needed for the various ClojureScript